 The director then meets with the art director/production designer to discuss how they want these sets built or locations decorated.

-A production assistant in charge of scheduling will take their notes from these meetings, along with other notes from meetings held by producers or department heads, then use this information to create a shooting schedule (production calendar).
+A production assistant in charge of scheduling will take notes from these meetings, along with other notes from meetings held by producers or department heads, then use this information to create a shooting schedule (production clendar).

 What Is a Shooting Schedule?

-Shooting schedules come in many different sizes and shapes, but no matter what form it takes, it must have several basic components.
+Shooting schedules come in many sizes and shapes, but they must have several essential components no matter what form it takes.

 - Day 1: The first thing on your shooting schedule is day one.